tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/throttle.md

 #### Limit to 2 per 100 milliseconds

 This shows a throttler that allows 2 elements every 100ms.
 First we record the `start` time so we can crudely measure elapsed time in milliseconds.
-Next, we start a range of `Integer` objects and `debounce` them.
+Next, we start a range of `Integer` objects and `throttle` them.
 We see the original int and the elapsed time in the `Pair` we `map` to.
 Finally, we print the results.

 ```java